serpent-os/onboarding/README.md

 - [`moss-container`](https://github.com/serpent-os/moss-container) (our lightweight container tool)
 - [`boulder`](https://github.com/serpent-os/boulder) (our system software build tool)

-The `build-all.sh` script builds the serpent tooling in the order listed above.
+The `./update.sh` script updates, builds and installs the serpent tooling to `/usr` in the order listed above.

 ## Initial moss setup

-To be able to actually use moss, its various databases need to be initialised.
+To be able to actually use moss, its various databases need to be initialised inside a clean folder, which will function as a root directory later on.

 This can be accomplished with the following set of commands:

     mkdir destdir
     # add a moss .stone collection from which to install packages
     moss -D destdir ar protosnek https://dev.serpentos.com/protosnek/x86_64/stone.index
-    # list available packages/.stones in the configured .stone collection
+    # list available packages/.stones in the configured moss .stone collection
     moss la -D destdir

 Install a useful (if minimal) set of .stones: